pingcap/docs/information-schema/information-schema-tidb-hot-regions-history.md

 The following are some scenarios:

-* Query hot Regions within a specified period of time.
+* Query hot Regions within a specific period of time.
 Replace update_time with your actual time.

   {{< copyable "sql" >}}